near/near-explorer/backend/README.md

 Conveniently, there are all the basic settings done in `package.json` and `config/env-indexer-testnet`, so you can just run:

 ```
-$ npm run start:testnet-with-indexer
+$ npm run start:testnet
 ```

-NOTE: There is also configuration for `mainnet`, just use `start:mainnet-with-indexer` command.
+NOTE: There is also configuration for `mainnet`, just use `start:mainnet` command.

 Explorer backend exposes all its capabilities though [WAMP-proto](https://wamp-proto.org/), so you will need to run the router, and the simplest way to do that is with Docker Compose: